-How to install perl-PerlIO-utf8_strict on AlmaLinux, Rocky Linux & RHEL
+How to install perl-PerlIO-utf8_strict on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Fast and correct UTF-8 IO